alexknowshtml/How-To-Indy-Hall/generator/content/02-values-virtues.md

 Bula, an Indy Hall member since September of 2009, once said to me:

-> "Indy Hall has people from a breath of experiences, from all walks of life.
+> "Indy Hall has people from a breadth of experiences, from all walks of life.
 >
 > Here, you get people...and not just what they're doing now, and today.
 > You get people and their **histories**".